The Head of State and the President of the Democratic Republic of the Congo discuss strengthening relations between the two countries

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, and His Excellency Felix Tshisekedi, President of the Democratic Republic of the Congo, discussed today the possibilities of enhancing cooperation and joint work in various fields, especially economic, developmental, investment and other aspects that serve development and prosperity in the two countries..
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, and Felix Tshisekedi, President of the Democratic Republic of the Congo, discussed yesterday the possibilities of enhancing cooperation and joint work in various fields, especially economic, developmental, investment, and other aspects that serve development and prosperity in the two countries.

+This came during His Highness the President of the State’s reception at the Beach Palace in Abu Dhabi of Felix Tshisekedi, who is on a working visit to the country.

-During the meeting, the two sides reviewed opportunities to develop cooperation in various fields, especially in the development, economic, commercial, renewable energy and other vital sectors that enhance sustainable development in the two countries..
+During the meeting, the two sides reviewed opportunities for developing cooperation in various fields, especially in the development, economic, commercial, renewable energy and other vital sectors that enhance sustainable development in the two countries.

-For his part, His Excellency Felix Tshisekedi expressed his thanks and appreciation to His Highness the President of the State, praising the UAE’s cooperation with the Democratic Republic of the Congo, its humanitarian and development initiatives in Africa, and its efforts to support communities affected by crises around the world..
+For his part, Felix Tshisekedi expressed his thanks and appreciation to His Highness the President of the State, praising the UAE’s cooperation with the Democratic Republic of the Congo, its humanitarian and development initiatives in Africa, and its efforts to support communities affected by crises around the world.

-The meeting was attended by: His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, Deputy Chairman of the Presidential Court for Special Affairs, His Excellency Sheikh Shakhbout bin Nahyan Al Nahyan, Minister of State, and His Excellency Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Advisor for Special Affairs at the Presidential Court.
-The delegation accompanying the President of the Democratic Republic of the Congo also attended..
+The meeting was attended by His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, Deputy Chairman of the Presidential Court for Special Affairs, Sheikh Shakhbout bin Nahyan Al Nahyan, Minister of State, and Sheikh Mohammed bin Hamad bin Tahnoun Al Nahyan, Advisor for Special Affairs at the Presidential Court.

+It was also attended by the delegation accompanying the President of the Democratic Republic of the Congo.

 Follow our latest local and sports news, and the latest political and economic developments via Google News